open-mmlab/mmengine/docs/en/tutorials/param_scheduler.md

 In the training process of some algorithms, the learning rate is not adjusted according to a certain scheduling strategy from beginning to end.
 The most common example is learning rate warm-up.

-For example, in the first few iterations, a linear strategy is used to increase the learning rate from a small value to normal, and then adjusted by another strategy.
+For example, in the first few iterations, a linear strategy is used to increase the learning rate from a small value to normal, and then another strategy is applied.

 MMEngine supports combining multiple schedulers together.
 Just modify the `param_scheduler` field in the config file to a list of scheduler config, and the ParamSchedulerHook can automatically process the scheduler list.
 The following example implements learning rate warm-up.